softcite/software-mentions/README.md

 ### Service admin and usage information

-The service provides also an admin console, reachable at <http://yourhost:8071> where some additional checks like ping, metrics, hearthbeat are available.
+The service provides also an admin console, reachable at <http://yourhost:8071> where some additional checks like ping, metrics, hearth beat are available.
-We recommend, in particular to have a look at the metrics (using the [Metric library](https://metrics.dropwizard.io/3.1.0/getting-started/)) which are providing the rate of execution as well as the throughput of each entry point.
+We recommend, in particular, having a look at the metrics (using the [Metric library](https://metrics.dropwizard.io/3.1.0/getting-started/)) which are providing the rate of execution as well as the throughput of each entry point.

 ## Configuration